Software-Improvement-Group/sigridci/faq.md

 Sigrid supports almost 300 different technologies, so we are pretty confident that we are able to support most projects out-of-the-box.
 Moreover, we are constantly adding support for new technologies, and extending our support for existing ones.
 This even includes some pretty specific technologies with a focused group of target users, such as proprietary programming languages developed in-house at our clients.

 If you are using a technology that you believe we do not support, please contact us using the contact information below, and we'll see what we can do.

+### What is my system name?

+You will find the system name in the url of the monitor in Sigrid.
+The structure is https://sigrid-says.com/customer/systemname/-/maintainability

 ### Where can I find more information about your metrics?